Turning customer insights into action

-In a time of ‘analytics for everything’ – from online to instore or even just on the street, how does a business turn that information into useful initiatives?
+It's a time of 'analytics for everything' - there is data capturing behaviour online, instore, or even just on the street.
+What do you do with that data, and how do you translate that into useful initiatives?

-Start with objectives – what are the outcomes you want/need for your business?
+Start with objectives – what are the outcomes you want for your business?

 Let’s say you want to focus on getting more of the most profitable sales in your business while also reducing the cost of those sales (thus increasing your profit even further).
 What data do you need to work with?